juliosantosjob/julio958214/README.md

 A Senior Quality Analyst who is detail-oriented and dedicated to delivering high-quality software solutions.
 With a strong focus on both manual and automated testing across front-end and back-end layers, I strive for excellence in every project.

-😊 Passionate about delivering high-quality software.
+😊 Passionate about delivering high-quality software. <br>
-📚 Experienced in creating and executing comprehensive manual and automated test scripts.
+📚 Experienced in creating and executing comprehensive manual and automated test scripts. <br>
-📗 Graduated in Systems Analysis and Development from FMU.
+📗 Graduated in Systems Analysis and Development from FMU. <br>
-✏️ Proficient in Java, Ruby, and JavaScript, with practical experience in various testing tools and frameworks.
+✏️ Proficient in Java, Ruby, and JavaScript, with practical experience in various testing tools and frameworks. <br>

 # 📊 GitHub Stats: